lesichkovm/php-autoroute/README.md

 # PHP-Autoroute

 This is a set-and-forget smart router script.

 ## How it works?
 Just from the route (URI) it will find and execute the appropriate controller and method.

+## Requirements
+Your controllers must be either included (i.e. using require_once), or you must have an autoload function registered (recommended).
+See http://php.net/manual/en/language.oop5.autoload.php for how to register and autoload classes.

 ## Example routes